kilpkonn/msc-thesis/main.typ

 = Methodology (week 5)
 #todo("Should this be somewhere before?")
+Leave out?
+List of contributions (instead of research questions as well).
+Contributions of the paper.
+What and why. why relevant.

 #todo("Actually what goes here?, oddly enough noone seems to have this section, at least with given name")
 #todo("Should I list the implemention here as well? or is this kind of obvious?")